 I know people who have bought from across the country, have been flown in, and have been able to find exactly what they want on that lot far away and made a deal.
 Most RV dealers will pay your airfare if you’re willing to buy from them.

-Some of them, like our friends at Sunshine State RVs in Gainesville, Florida, will even fly you out to their location and then they will deliver that RV right to your driveway.
+Some of them, like our friends at Sunshine State RVs in Gainesville, Florida, have been known to fly people out to their location, and then they will deliver that RV right to your driveway.

 Don’t be afraid of buying outside of your area.